 EYW wants your food stories!

-What: Sure, crab cakes are traditionally the domain of Maryland, but the general Chesapeake Bay area is ground zero for these fried (or broiled) rounds of lump crab meat, and D.C. is no exception.
-Here you won’t necessarily find them “Maryland style”—which tends to incorporate Old Bay seasoning, Worcestershire sauce, and mustard—and you may still have to go to Baltimore for one of those oversize jumbo lump crab cakes, but you will find the area’s crabs nicely contained in beautiful golden-brown orbs that are delicious in sandwiches, with eggs, or on a platter.
+It's not Maryland, but you should definitely eat crab cakes in Washington, D.C.
+The entire Chesapeake Bay area is ground zero for these fried (or broiled) rounds of lump crab meat, and D.C. is no exception.
+Here you won’t necessarily find them “Maryland style”—which tends to incorporate Old Bay seasoning, Worcestershire sauce, and mustard—and you may still have to go to Baltimore for one of those oversize jumbo lump crab cakes—but you will find the area’s crabs nicely contained in beautiful golden-brown orbs that are delicious in sandwiches, with eggs, or on a platter.

-Where: Our crab cake sandwich is from the ever-popular Market Lunch stand at Eastern Market (202-547-8444; 225 7th St. SE, map), where daily lines snake around the long counter inside that provides seating (you can bring your food to the picnic tables outside, too).
+Where: Our crab cake sandwich is from the ever-popular Market Lunch stand at Eastern Market (202-547-8444; 225 7th St. SE, map), a D.C. icon since 1978, where daily lines snake around the long counter inside that provides seating (you can bring your food to the picnic tables outside, too).

-Alternatively: At our other favorite markets in D.C., we loved the crab cake at Chris’ Marketplace (301-565-1681; 1500 20th St. NW, map)—spotted at the Sundays-only Dupont Circle FreshFarm Market—and have heard good things about the specimen at the fabulous Rappahannock Oyster Bar (multiple locations including 1309 5th St. NE, map) inside Union Market, where we regret eating only the (delicious) local oysters.
+Alternatively: At our other favorite markets in D.C., we loved the crab cake at Chris’ Marketplace (301-565-1681; 1500 20th St. NW, map)—spotted at the Sundays-only FreshFarm Dupont Circle Market—and have heard good things about the specimen at the fabulous Rappahannock Oyster Bar (multiple locations including 1309 5th St. NE, map) inside Union Market, where we regret eating only the (delicious) local oysters.
 (Bonus: Chris’ Marketplace usually offers a few gluten-free versions, too.)
-Beyond that, and still in D.C. proper, you might try the celebrated crab cakes at BlackSalt Fish Market & Restaurant (4883 MacArthur Blvd., map), which emphasizes sustainability in seafood, and/or Johnny’s Half Shell (400 N. Capitol St. NW, map), on Capitol Hill.
+Beyond that, and still in D.C. proper, you might try the celebrated crab cakes at BlackSalt Fish Market & Restaurant (4883 MacArthur Blvd., map), which emphasizes sustainability in seafood.